This post will help you with Phase 2 of the BlackFreelance Foundations Workbook…if you haven’t started yours yet, download it now!

 That limitation?
-It’s a business-killer, and this post will help you get past that.
+It’s a career-killer, and it’s something every freelancer should work to get past.
+This post will help you do just that.

 B2B and B2C are a set of letters that, if you take the time to understand them, can change your freelance career.

-They’re a pretty basic business concept used to describe who a business is selling their products or services to (you’ll sometimes see it written as B-to-B or B-to-C, but that’s always seemed wasteful to me.)
-All they do is differentiate between businesses that sell to other businesses (B2B) and businesses that sell to consumers (B2C).
+They’re a basic business concept used to describe who a business is selling their products or services to.
+(You’ll sometimes see it written as B-to-B or B-to-C.) All they do is differentiate between businesses that sell to other businesses (B2B) and businesses that sell to consumers (B2C).
+I find it easier to think of it this way: The Business Brain vs. the Consumer Brain.

-Most freelancers are B2B freelancers.
-The exceptions are people like personal trainers, personal chefs, makeup artists and the like (and even they can overlap some.)
-The difference is usually easy to figure out though — if you’re a freelancer who works with individuals, you’re probably in the B2C world.
+Most freelancers are B2B freelancers and that’s who this post will focus on.
+The exceptions are people like personal trainers, personal chefs, makeup artists, artists who create custom work, etc. (and even they can overlap some if their direct clients are agencies, corporations, or other businesses) The difference is usually easy to figure out though — if you’re a freelancer who works with individuals making purchases for their own, personal use and buying with their Consumer Brain, you’re probably in the B2C world.
 Everybody else is B2B.

-That means writers, accountants, academics, engineers, lawyers…we’re all little micro businesses serving other businesses.
+That means writers, accountants, marketers, engineers, lawyers…we’re all little micro businesses out here serving other businesses and a bunch of Business Brains.
+Welcome to the world of B2B!
 That position has some serious implications for you as a freelancer and how your business can grow.

 So for example, if I’m a writer that blogs for Gucci, I serve a B2C client.
 If I blog for HubSpot?
 I’m working with a B2B client.

-So you’re a freelancer, you’ve accepted that you work in the world of B2B, and you’re ready to go.
+So you’re a freelancer.
+You’re aware that you work in the world of B2B, and you’re ready to go.
 What does that really mean?

-To be more specific, I run across a lot of freelancers leading with “passion” and personality when discussing their freelance work.
+To be more specific, I run across a lot of freelancers leading with personality and “passion” when discussing their freelance work.
 They’re completely missing the fact that the person buying their B2B services isn’t super concerned with their mood or interests.
-They have deadlines and quarterly targets to meet, so their focus is on whether or not you can solve business problems and make their work lives easier.
+They have deadlines and quarterly targets to meet!
+Their focus is on whether or not you can solve business problems and make their work lives easier.
+(To be clear…I’m not saying nobody cares about personality, they really do, it’s just probably not as important as you think or are used to from employment.)

-People make VERY different decisions when they’re spending a business’ money vs. their own.
-They also read different content and are moved by different factors.
-Knowing which brain (business or consumer) your decision-makers and potential clients are thinking with will change how you market, package, price, and present your services.
+People make VERY different decisions when they’re spending a business’ money vs. their own (thinking with their Consumer Brain).
+They also read different content, use social media differently, and are moved by different factors.
+Knowing which brain your decision-makers and potential clients are thinking with will change how you market, package, price, and present your services.

-That might sound a little discouraging, but making a tangible shift to a B2B mindset isn’t hard.
-Everything here at BlackFreelance (both free and in the Academy) is B2B-focused.
+If you’re not comfortable with business that might sound challenging, but making a tangible shift to a B2B mindset isn’t hard.
+You’ve already started!
+Everything here at BlackFreelance (both free and in the Academy) is B2B-focused and meant to help you understand the Business Brain.

-There are lots of other ways to develop your B2B skills and instincts too though, with materials like this for writers, setting up a Google Alert for “B2B”, or even just typing “B2B” into Twitter and following a few accounts so that the concept is always in front of you.
-Understanding B2B is really about exposure.
+There are lots of other ways to develop your B2B skills and instincts too though, with materials like this for writers, setting up a Google Alert for “B2B”, or even just typing “B2B” into Twitter (as long as it’s still around) and following a few accounts so that the concept is always in front of you.
+Understanding B2B thinking is really about exposure.
 Get as much of it as you can.

 Understanding Your Clients